 The Nominating and Corporate Governance Committee was established by the Board on February 2, 2023.
 The Nominating and Corporate Governance Committee consists of Messrs.
 Bergner, Brown and Coppedge, each of whom is independent under NASDAQ's listing requirements.
 Mr. Coppedge is the Chairman of the Nominating and Corporate Governance Committee.
-The purpose of the Nominating and Corporate Governance Committee is to carry out the responsibilities delegated by the Board relating to the Company's director nomination process, developing and maintaining the Company's corporate governance policies, and any related matters required by the federal securities laws.
+The purpose of the Nominating and Corporate Governance Committee delegated by the Board relating to the Company's director nomination process, developing and maintaining the Company's corporate governance policies, and any related matters required by the federal securities laws.